2018 Week 1: Youth and Family Wellness

 As a socially awkward and anxious person, I have rarely walked into anything feeling at home.
 But after one week at YES, I feel more at home than I could have ever imagined.
 YES is a prime example of an organization separated from the nonprofit industrial complex, and completely immersed into their community.
 All of the staff work above and beyond for the youth, while still maintaining a fun and supportive environment.

 Honestly, I could not have been more lucky to have such a great staff helping me on this journey.
 Each day, there is bonding between the youth and the staff.
 During my first staff meeting with everyone, each person said how they felt that day, their goals, and who they look to for support.
-Afterwards, everyone would say “got ya back.”
+Afterward, everyone would say “got ya back.”
 I had never seen anything like this before, but it became just a small gesture to ensure that everyone knew that they were supported while doing such difficult work.

 While I cannot write about everything that I did during the week, my favorite part was participating in Pride.
 Working with multiple staff members identifying within the LGBTQ community, as well as many youth, preparation for pride was a joyful part of the week.
-So many of our youth experiencing homeless have been forgotten or looked over by society, but it is a constant push each day in YES to help them realize that they matter.
+So many of our youth experiencing homelessness have been forgotten or looked over by society, but it is a constant push each day in YES to help them realize that they matter.
 As I spend the summer finding and making programs for our youth, I hope to motivate and show our youth that they can be seen and accepted.